Procedural knowledge

-Procedural knowledge (also known as know-how, knowing-how, and sometimes referred to as practical knowledge, imperative knowledge, or performative knowledge) is the knowledge exercised in the performance of some task.
-Unlike descriptive knowledge (also known as declarative knowledge, propositional knowledge or "knowing-that"), which involves knowledge of specific propositions (e.g. "I know that snow is white"), in other words facts that can be expressed using declarative sentences, procedural knowledge involves one's ability to do something (e.g. "I know how to change a flat tire").
-A person does not need to be able to verbally articulate their procedural knowledge in order for it to count as knowledge, since procedural knowledge requires only knowing how to correctly perform an action or exercise a skill.
+Procedural knowledge, also known as know-how, (Note: Other names include: knowing-how, practical knowledge, imperative knowledge, and performative knowledge.) is the knowledge exercised in the performance of some task.
+Unlike descriptive knowledge (also known as declarative knowledge, propositional knowledge or "knowing-that"), which involves knowledge of specific propositions (e.g. "I know that snow is white"), that is, facts that can be expressed using declarative sentences, procedural knowledge involves one's ability to do something (e.g. "I know how to change a flat tire").
+A person does not need to verbally articulate their procedural knowledge for it to count as knowledge, since procedural knowledge requires only knowing how to correctly perform an action or exercise a skill.

 The term procedural knowledge has narrower but related technical uses in both cognitive psychology and intellectual property law.

 Overview

 Procedural knowledge (i.e., knowledge-how) is different from descriptive knowledge (i.e., knowledge-that) in that it can be directly applied to a task.
 For instance, the procedural knowledge one uses to solve problems differs from the declarative knowledge one possesses about problem solving because this knowledge is formed by doing.

 The distinction between knowing-how and knowing-that was brought to prominence in epistemology by Gilbert Ryle who used it in his book The Concept of Mind.

-Know-how is also often referred to in layman's terms as street smarts (sometimes conceived as the opposite of book smarts), and a person employing their street smarts as street wise.
+Know-how is also often referred to in lay terms as street smarts (sometimes conceived as the opposite of book smarts), and a person employing their street smarts as street wise.
 Know-how is often tacit knowledge, which means that it can be difficult to transfer to another person by means of writing it down or verbalising it.
 The opposite of tacit knowledge is explicit knowledge.